Daniel-355/R_deep_learning_image/My_project.md

 * I am not sure whether I can finish the above analysis by using only Colab.
 If not, I may need set up a enivironment the transfer learning.
 * My person computer is competent or not.
 * How to prepare a well dataset for Colab.
 * The training smample size my be not enough.

+ (have been solved)